ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 ## Distribute tasks
 There are two ways to distribute the tasks to the hosts.

-* If it is a new installation, select the host on which the instance of the adapter is to be installed from the pull-down menu above the adapter list in the Adapter tab.
+* If it is a new installation, select the host on which the instance of the adapter is to be installed from the pulldown menu above the adapter list in the Adapter tab.

-Then add the instance there by clicking on the (+) in the right column.
+Then you add the instance by clicking on the (+) in the right column.

 * If you have already installed many adapters on a host, you can change the assignment of the installed instances in the Instances tab.